As CEO of Convinsys, Doug Foster helps entrepreneurs explain and sell technology.

-Since giving his first demo at age 12, Doug has helped people understand new technology and how it can solve challenging problems.
+Since giving his first tech demo at age 13, Doug has helped people understand new technology and how it can solve challenging problems.
 He has built international computer networks, spoken at industry events, developed software, taught classes, provided guidance for licensing NASA intellectual property, given countless executive presentations & demonstrations, and helped close global sales opportunities.

 Doug holds a bachelor of science degree in Mechanical Engineering from Iowa State University with postgraduate work in numerical calculations at the University of Iowa.

 I ask questions, especially why.
 I’m an engineer who loves ideas, tools, & creative problem solving.
 I’m a technology geek - especially for everything Internet.
 I can explain difficult subjects with simple words and insightful demonstrations.
 I can tell stories , make anything, and convince people to take action.
 I have integrity and lead by example.
 Most of all, I care.

 - Analyzing - how does this work, why?

 - Convincing - strategy, stories, proof points, engaging experiences